The tree of happiness flowers and fruits most abundantly for the creative man

 There is only one citizenship one can be proud of – one’s Heavenly citizenship.
 Any others are merely nationalism.

-If you cannot smell the sweat and see the dust within the pages of the Gospel – then the chances are you have not understood its message.
+If you cannot smell the sweat and see the dust within the text of the Gospel – then the chances are you have not understood its message.

 One can find no archaism in the sayings of Jesus, no medievalism, no dark ageism, none of the ridiculous, laughable, no exclusionism and nothing arcane.